Looking for tips and tricks for teaching magic e words? We’ve got over fifty free printables!

 Silent e words, sometimes called magic e words, can throw new readers for a loop.
 They’ve finally got the hang of CVC words (such as hat) and CCVC words (such as trip), and then we expect them to change up the vowel sounds.

-How can we help our young readers make sense of magic e words – and have fun at the same time?
+How can we help our young readers make sense of magic e words?

 We like to begin with Fold and Read cards.
 Your child reads the short vowel word and then folds in the e.
 The e is”magic” – it changes the sound of the first vowel into its long sound.